 Minimum Education, Training and Experience

-- May be required to obtain and maintain current CPR and First Aid Certification by nationally recognized organization,
+Current or ability to obtain and maintain CPR and First Aid certification by a nationally recognized organization,

 Must possess and maintain valid driver’s license in the state of employment and have a driving record that meets the standards of the AMIkids Transportation Policy,

 May be required to acquire and maintain CDL license.